 All the readings and materials that you will need for the course are located on this website.
-Enjoy exploring the site before our first class.
-Please print the syllabus and bring it with you to class.
+Any text highlighted in blue is a live link.
+Enjoy exploring the site and SYLLABUS before our first class on Thursday, January 26.

 Many of the session activities are available to you to preview before and review after each session.
 We will go over course requirements and this website during our first session.

 Review the syllabus and this course site before our first class.

 Note that there are assigned tasks to be completed prior to our first class session.
 Go to the SESSIONS tab to see what needs to be completed prior to each session.

 Your course grades are inputted on Blackboard.
 But you can use the following link to input your grades on an Excel spreadsheet to see how you are doing in your progress toward your final course score and grade.

 Office: 1107 James Hall

 Office hours: Mondays, 12:30-1:30 p.m. & 4:30-5:30 p.m. and Thursdays, 11a.m. - 1:00 p.m.; 3:30-4:30 p.m.